15 Things to Do in Williston, North Dakota (ND)

 Short Description:

-The Williston Area Recreation Center (ARC) is a state-of-the-art facility offering a wide range of recreational activities, from swimming and ice skating to fitness programs and sports leagues.
+The Williston Area Recreation Center (ARC) is a state-of-the-art facility offering a wide range of recreational activities, from swimming and ice skating to fitness programs and sports leagues, making it a great addition to your list of things to do in North Dakota (ND).

 Pros: